 “Building trust-based relationships, applying technical knowledge and working effectively as a team are as relevant to the world of business as they were when I was leading teams in the Royal Air Force.

-“I’m really looking forward to taking part in the awards ceremony in London on 20 October.”
+“I’m really looking forward to taking part in the rescheduled awards ceremony in London on 23 June.”

 Managing Director, Neil McDougall, said:

 “I’d like to offer my personal congratulations to Luke on being shortlisted as Rising Star of the Year for the rescheduled 2020 Ex-Forces in Business Awards – it’s very much deserved.
 We quickly recognised Luke’s calibre when he joined Frazer-Nash five years ago as a Senior Engineer, and having developed a reputation through strong delivery of technical projects, he has moved on to winning business for himself and others to discharge, working with our clients in the aerospace and aviation sectors to offer solutions that meet their complex requirements.